Skip to Content

 Young Eagles Programs gives local youth free flights

-"Most of us started our flying careers by being little boys and girls who run out of the house every time they hear a plane every time," Young Eagles coordinator Mark Tyrrell said.
+"Most of us started our flying careers by being little boys and girls who run out of the house every time they hear a plane every time," Young Eagles Coordinator Mark Tyrrell said.
 "Every time they see a control, they want to go check out a plane.
 We're able to give them that experience just by introducing them the same way we were introduced by getting out, seeing and flying."

 The Young Eagles program will offer another session of free flights in the fall.

-Article Topic Follows: Top Stories
+Article Topic Follows: Community

 Jump to comments ↓